tamilselvanarjun/auto-ed/docs/mod1.rst

         \frac{df}{dt} = \frac{dg}{dh}\frac{dh}{dt}

-This can be generalized to functions of multiple inputs, which we will discuss in more detail in Unit 2.
+This can be generalized to functions of multiple inputs, which we will discuss in more detail in Module 2.

 Elementary Functions
 ^^^^^^^^^^^^^^^^^^^^
-Every function can be decomposed into a set of binary elementary operations or unary operators acting on elementary functions.
+Every function can be decomposed into a set of binary elementary operations or unary elementary functions.
 Elementary operations include addition, subtraction, multiplication, division, and exponentiation.
 Elementary functions include the natural exponential and natural logarithm, trigonometric functions, and polynomials.
 The sigmoid function and the hyperbolic trig functions can also be considered elementary functions, though they can be formed from the